Daniel Morgan: Legacy

 Daniel Morgan Parkinson, militia officer, official and entrepreneur of frontier Wisconsin, was the son of Morgan's sister Mary, and was named after his famous uncle.
 Confederate General John Hunt Morgan claimed to be one of his descendants.

 In 1820 Virginia named a new county—Morgan County—in his honor.
 (It is now in West Virginia.)
 The states of Alabama, Georgia, Illinois, Indiana, Kentucky, Missouri, Ohio, and Tennessee followed their example.
 The North Carolina city of Morganton is also named after Morgan, as well as the Kentucky city of Morganfield (originally Morgan's Field) which was founded in 1811 on land which was part of a Revolutionary War land grant to Daniel Morgan.
 Morgan actually never saw the land, but his daughter's cousin-in-law, Presley O'Bannon, the "Hero of Derna" in the Barbary War, acquired the land, drew up a plan for the town and donated the land for the streets and public square.

 In 1881 (on the occasion of the hundredth anniversary of the Battle of Cowpens), a statue of Morgan was placed in the central town square of Spartanburg, South Carolina.
 It is located in Morgan Square and remains in place today.

-In late 1951, an attempt was made to reinter Morgan's body in Cowpens, SC, but the Frederick-Winchester Historical Society blocked the move by securing an injunction in circuit court.
+In late 1951, an attempt was made to reinter Morgan's body in Cowpens, South Carolina, but the Frederick-Winchester Historical Society blocked the move by securing an injunction in circuit court.
 The event was pictured by a staged photo that appeared in Life magazine.

 In 1973, the home Saratoga was declared a National Historic Landmark.

 Fort Morgan is a historic masonry pentagonal bastion fort at the mouth of Mobile Bay, Alabama, United States.

 Morgan and his actions served as one of the key sources for the fictional character of Benjamin Martin in The Patriot, a motion picture released in 2000.

 There is a street named after him in Lebanon Township, Hunterdon County, New Jersey.

 A statue of Morgan was erected at the McConnelsville library, in Morgan County, Ohio in 2017.

 In Winchester, Virginia, a middle school is named in his honor.

 The Daniel Morgan House at Winchester was added to the National Register of Historic Places in 2013.

 In the early 1780s, Morgan joined efforts with Col. Nathaniel Burwell to build a water-powered mill in Millwood, Virginia.
 The Burwell-Morgan Mill is open as a museum and is one of the oldest, most original operational grist mills in the country.

-A statue of Morgan is on the west face of the Saratoga Monument in Schuylerville NY.
+A statue of Morgan is on the west face of the Saratoga Monument in Schuylerville, New York.